Deprivation index: Indices of Multiple Deprivation

 Indices of multiple deprivation (IMD) are datasets used within the UK to classify the relative deprivation (a measure of poverty) of small areas.
 Multiple components of deprivation are weighted with different strengths and compiled into a single score of deprivation.
 Small areas are then ranked by deprivation score.
 As such, deprivation scores must be treated as an ordinal variable.

-They are created by the British Department for Communities and Local Government (DCLG).
+They are created by the British Ministry of Housing, Communities and Local Government (MHCLG).
 The principle behind the index is to target government action in the areas which need it most.

-The calculation and publication of the indices is devolved and indices of multiple deprivation for Wales, Scotland, England, and Northern Ireland are calculated separately.
+The calculation and publication of the indices is devolved and indices of multiple deprivation for Wales, Scotland, England and Northern Ireland are calculated separately.
 While the components of deprivation that make up the overall deprivation score are similar in all four nations of the UK the weights assigned to each component, the size of the geographies for which deprivation scores are calculated, and the years of calculation are different.
-As a result levels of deprivation cannot be easily compared between nations.
+As a result, levels of deprivation cannot be easily compared between nations.

 The geography at which IMDs are produced varies across the nations of the UK and has varied over time.
 Currently the smallest geography for which IMDs are published is LSOA level in both England and Wales, data zone level for Scotland, and Super Output Area (SOA) for Northern Ireland.
 Early versions of the English IMDs were published at electoral ward and English local authority level.

 The use of IMDs in social analysis aims to balance the desire for a single number describing the concept of deprivation in a place and the recognition that deprivation has many interacting components.
 IMDs may be an improvement over simpler measures of deprivation such as low average household disposable income because they capture variables such as the advantage of access to a good school and the disadvantage of exposure to high levels of air pollution.
 A potential disadvantage is that the choice of components and the weighting of those components in the construction of the overall multiple deprivation score is unavoidably subjective.

 Using an IMD to assess outcomes with a deprivation gradient may introduce circularity or endogeneity bias if the outcome overlaps with an IMD indicator.
 For instance, standardised mortality rates, which show a deprivation gradient, contribute to the health domain of the Scottish IMD.
 While evidence suggests minimal impact on inequalities research, researchers often use only the income domain to avoid this bias.